 - Make changes to your mortgage by:

-- asking your lender to switch part of your mortgage and the amount of your projected shortfall to a repayment method; or
+- asking your lender to switch part of your mortgage equal to or greater than your projected shortfall to a repayment mortgage; or

-- asking your lender to convert your whole mortgage to a repayment method; or
+- asking your lender to convert your whole mortgage to a repayment mortgage; or

-- repaying part of your mortgage early by paying off a lump sum, by overpaying each month, or by extending the term of the mortgage.
+- repaying part of your mortgage early by paying off a lump sum, by overpaying each month, or by extending the term of the mortgage to allow more time for your savings or investments to grow.

 - Start an additional investment or savings plan by: